Man in court over alleged indecent sexual assault on friend's daughter | TODAY.NG

 Onyebuchi, a trader, residing at No. 14, Olawale St., Egbeda, near Lagos, however, pleaded not guilty to a charge of indecent assault.

 The Prosecutor, Insp.
-Clifford Ogu, told court that the accused committed the offence on Jan.
+Clifford Ogu told the court that the accused committed the offence on Jan.
 28 at No. 9, Atitebi St., Ayobo in Agege, near Lagos.

 Narrating what transpired, Ogu said that the accused went to visit his friend (the complainant) at home but did not meet him.